Post Updated on December 15, 2020

 6. The need to figure everything out

-We all seem obsessed with figuring our lives out, but have you ever met anyone who actually felt that way?
 As put together as other people may seem, it’s rare to find anyone whose life turned out the way they planned it.
 Instead of forcing yourself to try and ‘figure your life out’, give yourself a little space to let life happen to you.
 Amazing things happen when you least expect them to.
 Getting frustrated because you haven’t figured things out isn’t worth it.

 7. Physical clutter